onato/AR4-Manager/README.md

 # AR4-Manager
-An Android app that allow the setting of start/stop times for DOC Acoustic Recorder (AR4) devices.
+An Android app that allows the setting of start/stop times for DOC Acoustic Recorder (AR4) devices.